ExplorViz-Archive/build-service/README.md

 If no config.json is present at startup, a default one will be created.
 To suppress this behavior the environment variable `BUILDSERVICE_NOCONFIG` may be set to `true` to prevent creation of a config.json.
 This is intended for setups where configuration via environment variables may be desired (e.g. Docker).

+The interval for refreshing the extensionList.json can be configured by manipulating the `schedule rule` in the app.listen function of the src/server.ts file.

 ## Additional commands

 - `npm run devTest` to run the application without compiling first